tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 cookie encryption keys.
 Backend servers may mitigate this by either handling key rotation with trial decryption, or coordinating to match key names.

-[[OPEN ISSUE: If we land #422, replace "These values are sent unencrypted in ECH" with "While ECH encrypts the cookie in the second ClientHelloInner, the backend server's HelloRetryRequest is unencrypted."]]

 ## Attacks Exploiting Acceptance Confirmation

 To signal acceptance, the backend server overwrites 8 bytes of its